MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 The symbol table data structure has been extended with handwritten classes as described in the following:
 * The `FeatureDiagramSymbol` has been extended with the TOP mechanism.
-For convenience, we added a method for retrieving all features contained in the feature diagram.
+For convenience, we added a method `List<FeatureSymbol> getAllFeatures()` for retrieving all features contained in the feature diagram.
-* FeatureSymbols contain a list of `FeatureGroup`.
-Feature groups have a `GroupKind` that is either `AND`, `XOR`, or `OR`.
-A feature group has children in form of a list of feature symbols.
-Feature groups are instantiated during symbol table creation in the (handwritten) class `FeatureDiagramSymbolTableCreator`.

 <div align="center">
 <img width="800" src="../../../../doc/SymbolTableDataStructure.png">